Workflow Steps

 Some steps can't start until others are finished.
 You can configure dependencies so that steps within a group are completed in the right order.

 This is particularly powerful with automated steps.
 For example: step 1 is a manual "Prepare draft accounts" step.
-Step 2 is an automatic email step that notifies the manager when the draft is ready.
-Step 3 is a document request step that asks the client for approval.
+Step 2 is an automatic document approval step that sends the draft to the client.
+Step 3 is a client confirmation step asking the client to confirm they're happy to proceed with the filing.

 Checklists